mpeng19/Activation-Aware-Bitdelta/README.md

 ```

+### Activation-Aware Bitdelta

+A contribution by Michael Peng, Jessie (Ju Young) Lee, Sophia Chen, Emily Zhou, and Shrika Eddula for the 6.5940 final project allows initializing scale factors using activation statistics, avoiding end-to-end distillation.
+This can be be enabled by adding the `--use_activation_aware` flag.

 ### Replicate Results

 To replicate our other results, please use `--save_full_model` to run the model in Llama format for compatibility with eval harnesses.